Ali-Nikaein/Host_status/README.md

 The primary purpose of this code is to provide an alternative method for checking the network status of a specified host.
 It sends ICMP Echo Requests and waits for Echo Replies to assess whether the host is online or offline.

 ### How to Use :
-1. Download or clone the code:
+1.Download or clone the code:
   ####   git  clone https://github.com/Ali-Nikaein/Host_status_checker.git

-2. Open the ping_icmp.c file using a text editor (e.g., Visual Studio Code or Notepad++).
+2.Open the ping_icmp.c file using a text editor (e.g., Visual Studio Code or Notepad++).

-3. Modify the target hostname in the main.c file:
+3.Modify the target hostname in the main.c file:
   ####   const char *hostname = "soft98.ir";

-4. Run the program:
+4.Run the program:
   ####   gcc  ping_icmp.c  -o  network_status_checker  -lws2_32
   ####   ./network_status_checker